jadecobra/python_tdd_exercises/source/data_structures/none.rst

   the test passes

-* Since this is about None_, I change the last 2 notes I added
+* Since this is about None_, I change the last 2 comments I added

   .. code-block:: python
     :lineno-start: 17